 - Keep clear, detailed, accurate, written records of concerns about students (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately. - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
-It is good practice to keep concerns and referrals in a separate safeguarding file for each child. - Records should include: - o a clear and comprehensive summary of the concern; - o the child's wishes and feelings; - o details of how the concern was followed up and resolved; - o a note of any action taken, decisions reached and the outcome. - A record of any discussion/communication with parents, other agencies etc - Electronic records are stored on the student's record on the Schools student information management platform, Shackleton, and when appropriate in a Welfare folder on the Schools' secure server. - Ensure all relevant safeguarding records are sent to the receiving school or establishment when a student moves, within five days, in accordance with 'Keeping Children Safe in Education, 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school/School in advance of a child leaving. - Make parents/guardians aware that such records exist except where to do so would place the student at risk of harm. - Ensure all actions and decisions will be determined by what is considered to be in the best interests of the child.
+It is good practice to keep concerns and referrals in a separate safeguarding file for each child. - Records should include: - o a clear and comprehensive summary of the concern; - o the child's wishes and feelings; - o details of how the concern was followed up and resolved; - o a note of any action taken, decisions reached and the outcome. - o A record of any discussion/communication with parents, other agencies etc - Electronic records are stored on the student's record on the Schools student information management platform, Shackleton, and when appropriate in a Welfare folder on the Schools' secure server.
+In addition, appropriate secure storage arrangements are in place for any historic hardcopy safeguarding files. - Ensure all relevant safeguarding records are sent to the receiving school or establishment when a student moves, within five days, in accordance with 'Keeping Children Safe in Education, 2024, (page 173) and the Cambridgeshire Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school/School in advance of a child leaving. - Make parents/guardians aware that such records exist except where to do so would place the student at risk of harm.

+• Ensure all actions and decisions will be determined by what is considered to be in the best interests of the child and rationales are included for all discussions and decisions made.